DanI11142015/Project-2/README.md

   	- Unnamed because it makes no sense
 	- Supporting Devices, Screenshots, VPP Licensing because irrelevant
   - No rows had NaN values
+ 3. 3rd Data Source
+  - Dropped rows with NaN values
+  - Dropped Type column
+  - Removed 'M' and 'k' from Size
+  - Removed '+' from Installs
+  - Dropped rows with 'Varies by device'
+  - Changed Last Updated to a numeric Y-M-D datetime format

 ## Load
 Description of the final database’s tables/collections: